dakshshah96/awesome-startup-credits/README.md

 ### Communication

 - [Zulip](https://www.zulipchat.com/) - The world’s most productive team chat.
 Zulip combines the immediacy of real-time chat with an email threading model.
 With Zulip, you can catch up on important conversations while ignoring irrelevant ones. - Try Zulip as a medium to communicate between your team members for an unlimited period of time.
+Zulip can offer $150 off for startups (email support@zulipchat.com to claim).

 ### Edge Computing